Good Gum Care May Help Manage Diabetes

 • Never use tobacco

-Remember, diabetes can cause serious problems in your mouth.
-With commitment and the right care, you can do something about it.
+Remember, diabetes can cause serious problems in your mouth and having gum disease can make your diabetes harder to manage.
+With commitment and the right care, you can do something about both.